birdayz/blog/content/posts/microservice_graalvm.md

 To fix this issue, we have to tell GraalVM that the class ServletMapping has to be included in the binary.
 Since it's reflection and no 'normal' part of the code, it didn't detect it.
 There's two possibilities to do this: code-based and JSON configuration-based.
 I tested both, i think i prefer the json approach but in the end it does not really matter.
 Add a file with the following contents to your project:
 <script src="https://gist.github.com/birdayz/6ced28708961972268593737c12c0c0b.js"></script>

 Note the special notation `[Lorg.eclipse.jetty.servlet.ServletMapping;`.
-This is necessary because in this case, an array of ServletMapping object is being reflectively instantiated.
+This is necessary because in this case, an array of ServletMapping objects is being reflectively instantiated.
 In addition, i've added slf4j and Jackson classes, so they are found at runtime.
 In both cases, runtime errors are thrown because reflection didn't work.
 Also, we have to add our own classes to the reflection list.
 If we don't do this, the following cryptic exception will be thrown when performing a request:
 ```
 [qtp1024494636-165] WARN io.javalin.core.ExceptionMapper - Uncaught exception